“In this country American means white. Everybody else has to hyphenate.”

 When the government did this in our history we don’t dare call it a handout, instead we deem it as “nation building”.

 During this same time there were women raising children without fathers.
-This lack of fatherly presence was due to the war, leaving some as widows, to the economic state of the nation which left women at home trying to find a way to make ends meet and take care of their children.
+This lack of fatherly presence was due to the war, leaving some as widows.
+The dire economic state of the nation left widowed women at home trying to find a way to make ends meet and take care of their children.
 There were women in need and congressmen decided that they were in favor of women staying home to raise children over leaving to find a way to make money in the workforce.
 The only problem was that this benefit only was applied to white women, not women of color.
 If you compare that rhetoric of helping women to the rhetoric of today, it’s the polar opposite.
 We have this perception that people who don’t work are “lazy” or “dysfunctional”, they are “working the system” or the best one… “They should just get a job.”
 States originally created these programs for the benefit of women but after the civil rights movement and women of color began to gain access to these benefits, we also see the rhetoric shift to it being a “bad idea” to support.

 We as a society need to be able to recognize difference between legal and just.
 In 1790 the Naturalization law was passed in which it included a “whiteness” requirement.
 This law was limited to “free white persons of good character” to be considered a citizen.
 If you don’t already know, take a moment and guess when requirement was taken out of the law…